The Ultimate Guide to Pooping Outdoors

 “Waste disposal is super big.
 With more and more people going outdoors, there’s less and less bathrooms out there, and more people who are just like ‘I can go pee and poop anywhere!’” says Horton.
 “We’ve gotten so far away from knowing what to do in the woods.
 When people get out there, they have no idea how to respect the land.”

 So how do you go poop and pee in the woods without harming the environment and, frankly, alarming the wildlife?
 Here, courtesy of Horton, is everything you need to know when nature calls, in nature.

 1. Find a suitable location to do your business

-First thing’s first: Pick a pooping spot away from the trail and for everybody’s sake, somewhere inconspicuous.
+You're in the woods and you gotta go.
+First thing’s first: Pick a spot to evacuate your bowls away from the trail and for everybody’s sake, somewhere inconspicuous.
 Be sure you’re not directly impeding any plant or wildlife.

-Your spot should be at least 200 feet away from any water sources (more on this later) and on a higher surface, so that storm runoff won’t wash it right back down into nearby lakes or streams.
-And ideally, your spot should be south-facing, where it would get the most sunlight to aid in decomposition.
+The ideal spot would be at least 200 feet away from any water sources (more on this later) and on a higher surface, so that storm runoff won’t wash it right back down into nearby lakes or streams.
+And if possible your spot should be south-facing, where it would get the most sunlight to aid in decomposition.
 Choose deep, organic soil.
 Because next, you’re going to:

 2. Dig a hole

 It’s called a “cat hole": a hole dug specifically for feces, about six to eight inches deep and four to six inches in diameter (as far as we can tell, it has nothing to do with cats).
 Carry a garden trowel in your pack for this step, which also acts as an easy measuring device.
 “Typically the shovels are as long as the holes should be deep, so you can use that to measure,” advises Horton.